SamiyaVawda1/SamiyaVawda1/README.md

 ## About Me 🌿

-Besides coding, i love the outdoors, spending time with friends, playing my guitar or watching films.
+Besides coding, I love the outdoors, spending time with friends, playing my guitar or watching films.
 I love building software with intention and practicality.

 I’m always curious, willing to learn and excited to keep growing as a developer while working on projects that genuinely help people.